 If you’re planning for significant growth in the future, your business may outgrow the free boundaries of this account fairly quickly.
 You might want to consider the Chase Performance Business Checking or Chase Platinum Business Checking as a next step.

-There’s a reason why Wells Fargo tops the list of the best banks for small business.
+There’s a reason why Wells Fargo tops our list of the best banks for small business.
 Not only do they offer a healthy small business loan program, but they also provide one of the best free business checking accounts you’ll find for very small businesses.

-As a small bank, Comerica understands the challenges that small business owners face, so the bank’s Basic Business Checking account features truly cater to small business owners.
-This account has no monthly maintenance fee, a low $50 opening deposit, or 150 free transactions per month.
+As a small bank, Comerica understands the challenges that small business owners face, and the bank’s Basic Business Checking account features cater to small business owners.
+This account has no monthly maintenance fee, a low $50 opening deposit, and 75 free transactions per month.
 They’ll also waive cash deposit fees for deposits over $2,500 per month.
 Available perks like credit card and payroll processing to help fill in the gaps where new business owners need help the most.

 An opening balance of just $100 gets you 250 transactions, no monthly service fees, and no minimum balance per month.
 That said, keep an eye on additional transactions, as $0.50 each can add up to bigger costs over time.

 With no maintenance fees, no minimum balance, and overdraft protection, the First Citizens Bank Basic Business Checking is as easy as it gets for small business owners who don’t want to think too hard about their banking.
 The account requires an opening deposit of just $100.

 Even so, business owners who choose this account should pay attention to changing needs as they grow.
-Once you’ve hit 175 transactions and/or $5,000 in deposits per month, the fees can start to quickly add up.
+Once you’ve hit 175 transactions or $5,000 in deposits per month, the fees can start to quickly add up.

 As long as you’re processing under 200 transactions and $7,000 cash deposits per month, Popular Bank’s starter business checking account truly lives up to its promise of being totally free.

 You’ll see no monthly fee and no minimum balance—and when you do hit that $7,000 month, the folks at Popular Bank make it quick and easy to upgrade to next account level, equally tailored to your business’s level of growth.
 The only problem is that you must visit a branch to open your account, and branches are located only in New York and Florida.

 If you process a high number of transactions or a high dollar value of deposits, be prepared to pay a cash handling fee of $0.30 per $100 over the first $7,500 in cash deposits, as well as a fee of $0.45 for each transaction after the first 200.